johnthagen/sealed-typing-pep/README.rst

 defining ad-hoc union types, which is itself fragile if a class is missing in the union definition.
-A design pattern where a group of record-like classes is combined into a union is popular in other languages that support pattern matching [1]_ and is known as a nominal sum type, a key instatiation of algebraic data types [2]_.
+A design pattern where a group of record-like classes is combined into a union is popular in other languages that support pattern matching [1]_ and is known as a nominal sum type, a key instantiation of algebraic data types [2]_.

 We propose adding a special decorator class ``@sealed`` to the ``typing``